cybertec-postgresql/ora_migrator/README.md

   The return value is the number of captured errors that have been turned into warnings.

-- Function `oracle_export`:

-  Exports the metadata in the PostgreSQL staging schema as XML file.

-  This XML file does not contain the complete information; it is intended as input for software that automatically designs an application based on a database schema.

-  The parameters are:

-  - `application_name` (default `application`): The name of the application

-  - `pgstage_schema` (default `pgsql_stage`): The name of the staging
-    schema created by `oracle_migrate_prepare`.

-  - `only_schemas` (default NULL): An array of Oracle schema names that should be exported.
-    The names must be as they appear in Oracle, which is usually in upper case.

-  The function returns a value of type `xml` that contains the information.

 - Function `create_oraviews`:

   This function creates a number of foreign tables and views for